 Scholarly Commons Citation

 Solum, Lawrence B., "Download It While It's Hot: Open Access and Legal Scholarship" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 862.
+862.